Helge07/DefocusStacker/readme.md

 # DefocusStacker
-Creates images with blurred background from a stack of images - even for lenses with small aperture
+The `DefocusStacker` algorithm creates images with blurred background from a stack of images - even for lenses with small aperture

 ## Table of contents
 - [Introduction](#Introduction)